Seasonal Issues

 Fleas are a commonly known parasite of dogs and cats.

-If your pet has a tapeworm infection you may see white, rice-shaped structures in the feces or around the anus.
-Tapeworms can be diagnosed by looking at a fecal sample under a microscope and is easily treatable with oral dewormer.
+If your pet has a tapeworm infection, you may see white, rice-shaped structures in the feces or around the anus.
+Tapeworms can be diagnosed by looking at a fecal sample under a microscope and are easily treatable with oral dewormer.

 Fireworks

-While some does don’t seem to mind fire-works, there are others that are very fearful.
+While some don’t seem to mind fireworks, there are others that are very fearful.
 Here are some tips to help ensure that you have a safe Independence Day with your pet:

 • Confine a fearful pet in a place with no windows.
 Dogs may try to jump out and cut themselves.